-Continue to support our great neighborhoods for families and residents and transform Shorewood City Government into a culture that strives to be a model for democracy and transparency as opposed to the minimum required by law.
+Continue to support our great neighborhoods for families and residents and transform Shorewood city government into a culture that strives to be a model for democracy, strong fiscal management, transparency, and robust resident engagement as opposed to the minimum required by law.
 Leaders in public office are effective by setting aside their emotions to focus on a purpose that is greater than themselves - serving residents.
-This means accepting feedback and welcoming input from those who may disagree with the City's approach.
+This means accepting feedback and welcoming input from those who may disagree with the city's approach.

 3. Preserve the Natural Character of our Community

-I've spoken to many residents who would like to become more involved with the City.
-Unfortunately, our current City Council is dismissive of involvement - especially towards residents who ask important questions and challenge the City Council's approach.
+I've spoken to many residents who would like to become more involved with the city.
+For our democratic process to work as intended, it is important that we listen to residents who ask insightful questions and challenge the city's approach.
 Our talented residents are a significant untapped resource.
 Let's work together to build a city culture that welcomes resident feedback and engagement.

 I've spoken to many residents living along the border of Shorewood who say they do not feel heard by the City.
 This is a city street in Shorewood and illustrates the work that is needed to be done to consistently represent all citizens of Shorewood at City Hall.